PHP debugging session

-You create a PHP HTTP Request debug configuration, PhpStorm generates a request on its base, and then accesses a specific page through this request.
+You create a PHP HTTP Request debug configuration or an HTTP request in the code editor, PhpStorm generates a request on its base, and then accesses a specific page through this request.

 Zero-configuration debugging, when no debug configuration is created at all.
 Instead, you open the starting page of your PHP application in the browser manually and then activate the debugging engine from the browser, while PhpStorm listens to incoming debugger connections.

 No matter which method you choose, you can specify the scripts requests to which you want PhpStorm to ignore during debugging.
 This approach can be useful, when your application contains scripts that use AJAX.
 Suppose you have a menu-ajax-script.php that "reloads" a part of your web page.
 This script works properly so you do not need to debug it.
 However, this script is still requested during the debugging session.
 To have incoming connections to this script ignored, add the menu-ajax-script.php script to the skipped paths list.